image of a knight is very strong in Western culture.

 by various types of armor, wielding sword and shield, lance or cudgel.

 and uphold the rights of women.

 The knight is more than the stuff

-that stirs men's hearts even as the world contradicts all he stands
+imperfect though it was, continues to provide moral inspiration.
+His image stirs the hearts with a desire for justice, even as the world contradicts all he stands

-Knighthood speaks of transformation,
+The attainment of knighthood therefore speaks of transformation,

-supposedly enjoy, that ebbs and flows without moral direction.
+enjoy that ebbs and flows without moral direction.

-our ultimate destiny, if we choose to grasp it, is to stand up for
+The knight's image reveals that our destiny, if we choose to grasp it, is to advocate for the values that create a better world for

 The knight's strength comes from the